-The Supreme Court of Florida has entered an Order of Suspension dated October 10, 2011, suspending Charles Patrick Clemens from the practice of law.
+The Supreme Court of Florida entered an Order of Suspension dated January 22, 2016, suspending Sholom Boyer from the practice of law.
 See The Florida Bar v.
-Clemens, 74 So.
-3d 1085 (Fla.
-2011).
-The suspension was predicated on The Florida Bar's Petition for Emergency Suspension.
-The Clerk attempted to serve attorney Clemens by certified mail with an Order to Show Cause why this Court should not impose the same discipline, accompanied by the Supreme Court of Florida's Order of Suspension.
-Service at Clemens' court record address as well as his Florida Bar's address were returned without any signatures.
+Boyer, No. SC15-1971, 2016 WL 282085 (Fla.
+Jan.
+22, 2016).
+The suspension was predicated on The Florida Bar's Petition for Contempt and Order to Show Cause and the attorney's failure to file a response to the Supreme Court of Florida's Order to Show Cause.
+The Clerk attempted to serve Boyer by certified mail with an Order to Show Cause why this Court should not impose the same discipline, accompanied by the Supreme Court of Florida's Florida's Order of Suspension.
+Service at Boyer's address on record with the court and Florida Bar was returned with the message "Return to Sender - Not Deliverable as Addressed - Unable to Forward."

 Rule 5(a) of the Rules Governing Attorney Discipline, Local Rules of the United States District Court for the Southern District of Florida, requires that "[a]n attorney admitted to practice before this Court shall, upon being subjected to suspension or disbarment . . . promptly inform the Clerk of the Court of such action."
 Rule 5(d) provides in pertinent part that after expiration of the time for submitting a response to an Order to Show Cause, "the Court may impose the identical discipline or may impose any other sanction the Court may deem appropriate."
 Even if service is contested, Local Rule 11.1(g) imposes upon the members of this Bar an obligation to provide updated contact information to the Clerk within seven days of any change, and that "the failure to comply shall not constitute grounds for relief from deadlines imposed by Rule or by the Court."
 This obligation to maintain current contact information is reiterated in the Court's CM/ECF Administrative Procedures Manual, section 3D, compliance with which is mandated by Local Rule 5.1.
-Given this background, pursuant to Rule 5(a) and (d), Local Rule 11.1(g), and the Court's inherent power to regulate membership in its bar for the protection of the public interest, see Chambers v.
+Given this background, and pursuant to Rule 5(a) and (d), Local Rule 11.1(g), and the Court's inherent power to regulate membership in its bar for the protection of the public interest, see Chambers v.
 NASCO, Inc., 501 U.S. 32, 43 (1991) ("[A] federal court has the power to control admission to its bar and to discipline attorneys who appear before it."),

-IT IS ORDERED that said attorney be suspended from practice in this Court, effective immediately.
+IT IS ORDERED that said attorney be suspended from practice in this Court effective immediately.
+The attorney may not resume the practice of law before this Court until reinstated by order of this Court.
+See Rule 9(a).
 The Clerk of Court shall strike this attorney from the roll of attorneys eligible to practice in the United States District Court for the Southern District of Florida, and shall also immediately revoke the attorney's CM/ECF password.